trinsic-id/v2-sdk/docs/walkthrough/snippets/intro-infrastructure.md

 ## Ecosystem setup

-Before we begin, please ensure that you have a running ecosystems infrastructure.
-If you haven't yet, [join our early adopter program](/early-adopter.html) to have your own dedicated infrastructure configured.
+Before we begin, please ensure that you have access to our beta environment.
+If you haven't yet, [join our early adopter program](/early-adopter.html) and we'll get in touch.

-Once your infrastructure is up, you will receive an endpoint to connect to your cloud service.